 4. Plug in your OBD-II device

 Once connected, you will be able to use your Android or iOS device’s touch screen to adjust the value of PIDs

 Serial Control Interface

 The communication between Freematics OBD-II Emulator and the host device (PC or mobile devices) is done by a pre-defined text-based command set.
 Our GUI software is just implemented on this.
 If you would like to develop your own GUI software or host control hardware, please refer to Freematics OBD-II Emulator Control Command Set.

 The emulator is powered by a DC power source up to 30V.
-A power adapter rated at 12V/1A with 5.5/2.1mm connector (center positive) is supplied on demand as courtesy without warranty.
-It is recommended to use a DC power supply with higher rating especially when you need to use some OBD-II devices requiring high power surge.
+A power adapter rated at 12V/1A with 5.5/2.1mm connector (center positive) can be supplied as courtesy without warranty.
+It is recommended however to use a DC power supply with higher rating especially when you need to use some OBD-II devices requiring high power surge.
 A voltage adjustable power source is useful for emulating voltage change in real cars.
-Please also note the input voltage is bypass to the OBD port pin 16 (battery power pin).
+Please also note the input voltage bypasses to the OBD port pin 16 (battery power pin) and is unfused unless the power supply is fused.

 - Freematics OBD-II Emulator MK2 x 1